 4. Provide proper study material

-Study material ranging from books, textbooks, writing papers or note books, pens and online revision material should be sufficiently available for your child.
+Study material ranging from books, textbooks, writing papers or notebooks, pens, and online revision material should be sufficiently available for your child.
 This helps minimize distractions and boosts productivity.
-Online revision platforms such as EduOnline provide learners with enough learning and revision material.
+Online revision platforms, such as Learnademy, provide learners with ample learning and revision materials.
 These may include past papers and quizzes with answers, shorthand notes, and discussion boards where learners can interact.

 5. Do not micromanage your child

-Parents should strive to find a good balance on the extent of their involvement while their children study.
+Parents should strive to find a good balance in the extent of their involvement while their children study.
 While a parent’s input in the planning of the study session is vital, not knowing when and where to draw the boundary may lead the child to feelings of extra stress.

 6. Give your child periodic breaks and rest times